Follow up with an email or LinkedIn message.

 - Ashley Dunsmore, a quantity surveyor at Kier Group, used LinkedIn to contact professionals and through that got invited to conferences, internships and a graduate job offer (see below for her tips).

-- Tori Shepherd is an assistant design manager at Kier Group: ‘I got both my work experience places through talking to people,’ she says.
+- Tori Shepherd is now an assistant technical coordinator at Hill Partnerships: ‘I got both my work experience places through talking to people,’ she says.
 ‘My first placement was with Ross Thain & Co.
 Ltd, a small architectural practice.
 It just so happened that I went to buy a dog from Ross and I got chatting to him about my course.
 He said that I should email him if I wanted any work experience.
 I did and he offered me two weeks.
 After this, I bumped into a family friend who told me that she worked for Kier and kindly gave me the contact details for the head of design.
 I emailed him and we had a phone conversation to work out whether the placement was suitable.’
-This week’s work experience turned into a summer internship, which turned into a job offer.
+This week’s work experience turned into a summer internship, which turned into a graduate job.

 - One graduate said that it’d boosted her job chances when her CV had been recommended to the graduate recruitment team by one of the managers who worked there.

-Networking is defined by the Oxford English Dictionary as ‘interacting with others to exchange information and develop professional or social contacts’.
-This networking definition suggests that it isn’t about using someone as a way into a job – it’s about creating an ongoing relationship with people as you go through your career.
-You will want to start not by asking them directly whether they know of any vacancies, but by asking them for careers advice or their opinion on the industry.
+Networking isn’t about using someone as a way into a job – it’s about creating an ongoing relationship with people as you go through your career.
+You will want to start networking not by asking people directly whether they know of any vacancies, but by asking them for careers advice or their opinion on the industry.

 Be confident when asking.
 You might feel that you haven’t much to offer your contacts now, but in time you will have.
 Remember, too, that people tend to be flattered when their advice is sought and when interest is taken in them as a person.